 Hitting golf balls is a fantastic form of exercise and great fun for all the family.
 You don’t need to have played golf before or be a club member to use our driving range .

 Unlike other activities the range is undercover so even if the weather is wet, you can still enjoy a little fresh air and exercise!

 Bridlington Links Golf & Leisure Estate driving range is floodlit, with 20 bays, including a specific teaching bay.

 Set in beautiful woodland, the undercover, floodlit driving range at Bridlington Links Golf & Leisure Estate is open every day of the week for everyone from complete beginners to experienced golfers to work on their game.

-In winter opening times are from 8.00 am till dark 7 days a week.
+In winter opening times for Bridlington Links Golf Club are from 8.00 am till dark 7 days a week.
 Additionally, the floodlights will be activated on Tuesdays and Thursdays until 8.00 pm and Saturdays until 5.30 pm during the winter period.

 These facilities are open to the general public also and costs £1 per 25 golf balls.
 If you require any further information please contact the Pro shop on 01262 411660.

 To book call now on 01262 411660